The Practical Guide to Legally Play Music in your Business

 Playing background music to a larger audience is then playing in another league.
 These B2B music services pay higher copyright fees to artists and labels, and feature then a higher price than B2C mainstream music services.

-We listed here for you the leading providers in Europe and the USA.
+We listed here for you the leading worldwide providers of professional background music for businesses:

-- Ketchup Music – prices on request only
+- Ketchup Music (Germany) – prices on request only

 Playing music in your business is not complicated when it comes to law, choice or pricing.
 It is simply different from playing music at home or in your car.
 The 3 basic things to know are the following:

-- Use a B2B licensed music service in your commercial location to comply with the law.
-These B2B music services such as MyInstoreRadio, Soundsuit, or Moodmedia compensate artists fairly by paying them high copyright fees, proportional to the larger audience that listen to their music work while played in a commercial location (i.e. for commercial use).
+Use a B2B licensed music service in your commercial location to comply with the law.
+These B2B music services such as MyInstoreRadio, Soundsuit, or Moodmedia compensate artists fairly by paying them high copyright fees, proportional to the larger audience that listens to their music work while played in a commercial location.
+And if your business is located in the USA or Canada, few legal B2B music services like Soundsuit or Moodmedia include all the licensing fees (e.g. BMI, ASCAP, SESAC, GMR, SOCAN, RE:SOUND) in their pricing.